UK Pension Transfer to New Zealand - The Definitive Guide

 |

-There are tax implications if you decide to transferTransferring pension(s) from the UK to New Zealand can have tax complications.
+There are tax implications if you decide to transferTransferring pension(s) from the UK to New Zealand can have tax implications.
 To ensure you’re aware of the liability and when it must be paid, it’s best to consider taking specialist financial and tax advice.
-If you aren’t entitled to any benefits from the transferred fund you will have to meet the liability from your own funds
+If you aren’t entitled to any benefits from the transferred fund you will (currently) have to meet the liability from your own funds.
+Of course that could change in the future if New Zealand decides to change its tax rules relating to overseas pension/superannuation transfers.

 |

-You do NOT need to transfer your pension if you leave the UKIf you move to New Zealand, you do not have to transfer your UK pension.
-You are able to leave the pension in the UK and draw down on its benefits when you're eligible to.
+You don’t have to transfer your pension if you leave the UKIf you move to New Zealand, you don’t have to transfer your UK pension.
+You are able to leave the pension in the UK and draw down on the benefits when you're eligible to.
 You can manage currency risk (just in case the New Zealand Dollar gains in value against the British Pound) many Foreign Exchange currency dealers will offer a contract offering a fixed exchange rate for the following 12 months which you can accept or decline (for now); in addition they tend to charge considerably less in bank costs to transfer money from the UK to your NZ bank account.

 - Transferring a UK pension to New Zealand is not straightforward and the decision-making process should not be rushed.